High-energy dipole scattering amplitude from evolution of low-energy proton light-cone wave functions: Dipole-proton scattering at moderate x

 Here $\Kt$ is the momentum transfer which is Fourier conjugate to the impact parameter $\bt$.
 As explained below, we will eventually average $N(\rt,\bt)$ over a suitable range of impact parameters.
 We emphasize that the expression above accounts only for a single, perturbative two-gluon exchange (see its derivation in Ref.~\cite{Dumitru:2018vpr}), it does not resum the Glauber-Mueller multiple scattering series.
 This restricts its applicability to the regime of weak scattering, $N(\rt,\bt) \ll 1$.
 Furthermore, $N(\rt,\bt)$ actually acquires an imaginary part due to the perturbative exchange of three gluons; its magnitude has been shown to be much smaller than its real part~\cite{Dumitru:2021tqp,Dumitru:2022ooz}, and in practice it is of interest only for processes involving $C$-conjugation odd exchanges~\cite{Dumitru:2019qec}.
 For the present purposes, it can be neglected.

 The coupling of the two static gluons to the proton is described in terms of the color charge density correlator

-The color charge density operator corresponds to the light-cone plus component of the color current, $\rho^a(\qt) \equiv J^{+a}(\qt)$, when the proton carries positive $P_z$.
+The color charge density operator corresponds to the light-cone plus component of the color current on the $x^+=0$ light front, integrated over $x^-$, $\rho^a(\qt) \equiv J^{+a}(\qt)$, when the proton carries positive $P_z$.
+Eqs.~(\ref{eq:dipole_from_lcpt},\ref{eq:g2def}) correspond to the leading twist contribution to the matrix element of the dipole operator in the proton.
 Dozens of diagrams contribute to this correlator at NLO, their explicit expressions are listed in Ref.~\cite{Dumitru:2020gla}.
 We point out that $G_2(\qt_1,\qt_2)$ satisfies a Ward identity due to the color neutrality of the proton; it vanishes when either $q_1^2$ or $q_2^2\to 0$ so that $N(\rt,\bt)$ in Eq.~(\ref{eq:dipole_from_lcpt}) is free of IR divergences.
 However, $G_2$ does exhibit a collinear singularity which is regularized by assigning a mass to the quarks in the light-cone energy denominators for the $q\to qg$ and $qg\to q$ vertices; see Ref.~\cite{Dumitru:2020gla} for details.
 All the results presented here were obtained with $m_\text{coll} = 0.2\,\mathrm{GeV}$.
 This is consistent with the quark mass and transverse momentum scales which appear in the non-perturbative three quark wave function of Refs.~\cite{Schlumpf:1992vq,Brodsky:1994fz}.
 The color charge correlator also exhibits a soft singularity when the light-cone momentum fraction $x_g$ of the gluon goes to zero.
 This is regularized with a cutoff $x$ on $x_g$, and the resummation of yet softer gluons will be performed through the BK equation.
 Note that at $x=0.1$ the NLO contribution to $G_2$ truly is a reasonably small ${\cal O}(g^2)$ perturbative correction~\cite{Dumitru:2021tvw}.
 However, by $x=0.01$ its magnitude grows to essentially ${\cal O}(1)$, a leading-log correction.
 Hence, at such $x$ resummation is required and it is justified to use the computed dipole as an initial condition for the leading order BK evolution.

 We recall, also, that at the given order ultraviolet divergences cancel~\cite{Dumitru:2020gla}, so that $G_2$ is independent of the renormalization scale, and that the coupling does not run.
 Lastly, let us mention that the angular dependence of the correlator $G_2$, as well as the dependence of its Fourier transform on impact parameter, has been analyzed numerically in detail in Ref.~\cite{Dumitru:2021tvw}.